 The regime evolution can also be viewed in terms of the average normalised regime projection, which enables an analysis of continuous shifts in the flow pattern which do not necessarily alter the discrete regime attribution.
-This can be considered in a similar way to the PC timeseries of an EOF, but without the associated orthogonality or variance partitioning constraints.
+This can be considered in a similar way to the PC time series of an EOF but without the associated orthogonality or variance partitioning constraints.
 The projection is defined using a method based on the weather regime index of Michel and Rivière (2011).
-First, the Z500 field for each day is truncated to the leading 12 EOFs and then projected onto the composite-mean for all days assigned to each regime.
-The resulting timeseries are then normalised by their means and standard deviations.
-Figure 8 (e-h) shows the average lagged evolution of this quantity for each regime across the 44 reflection events.
-As with the regime frequency, there is little average change to the projection onto the ArH and ArL regimes (although the latter shows a small but insignificant increase), but large changes to the projections onto the AkR and PT regimes.
-On average, there is an increase in the projection onto the AkR and PT regime by $\sim 1 \sigma$ , and a corresponding $\sim 1 \sigma$ decrease in the projection onto the PT regime.
-The evolution of the AkR and PT projections almost mirror each other, with both switching from around +0.5 $\sigma$ to -40.5 $\sigma$ in $\sim 1$ week after the onset of the reflection event, becoming significantly different from zero from around day 7 through to day 12.
+First, the Z500 field for each day is truncated to the leading 12 EOFs and then projected onto the composite mean for all days assigned to each regime.
+The resulting time series are then normalised by their means and standard deviations.
+Figure 8e-h show the average lagged evolution of this quantity for each regime across the 44 reflection events.
+As with the regime frequency, there is little average change to the projection onto the ArH and ArL regimes (although the latter shows a small but insignificant increase) but large changes to the projections onto the AkR and PT regimes.
+On average, there is an increase in the projection onto the AkR regime by $\sim 1\sigma$ and a corresponding $\sim 1\sigma$ decrease in the projection onto the PT regime.
+The evolution of the AkR and PT projections almost mirror each other, with both switching from around $\pm 0.5 \sigma$ to $\pm 0.5 \sigma$ in $\sim 1$ week after the onset of the reflection event, becoming significantly different from zero from around day 7 through to day 12.